-> Kyle Rowley told Gamespot that there will be a full character creation system, including customizable body, face, hair and gender.
+There will be a full character creation system, including customizable body, face, hair and gender.
 Also, V's back story will be customizable through a Life-Path system.
 There are no fixed classes.
-Instead, have the freedom to evolve V as you want him or her to be, whether it be a Netrunner (hacker), Techie (engineer) or Solo (mercenary) or a mix of them all.
+Instead, have the freedom to evolve V as you want her to be, whether it be a Netrunner (hacker), Techie (engineer) or Solo (mercenary) or a mix of them all.
 (3) (8) (9)

-> - How will character progression work?
+- How will character progression work?

 As V, you will have attributes which can be improved by leveling up or installing cyberware.
 These stats include Strength, Constitution, Intelligence, Reflexes, Tech, and Cool.
 (2) There is no level scaling though according to Kyle Rowley.
 There will also be skills (which are improved by successfully performing actions) and perks (which can be upgraded using both XP and street cred).(12) You will get Street Cred by completing side missions and jobs in the city.
 Street Cred is your repuation and will unlock quest givers and vendors as you increase it.
 (3)